 And while you are unlikely to ever run out of new Chinese learning resources to choose from, you could very easily run out of motivation to use them.

+When you begin to learn Chinese, you are most likely to feel determined to succeed.
 Within a few weeks, the excitement of learning a new language starts to diminish.
 Within a few months, pure willpower will be insufficient to keep you going.

 A few months in, you’ll be somewhat confident with Pinyin pronunciation, but you’ll still have a very basic Chinese vocabulary.
 You will unlikely be able to do anything truly enjoyable as a way to progress (like watching Chinese television or having casual conversations in Chinese).